Max Kase: Early years as a journalist

 Kase began work at age 16 as an office boy for the New York Evening Mail.
 In approximately 1917, he joined the staff of the International News Service (INS), the wire service for the Hearst newspapers.

-Kase's earliest by-lines involved the financial markets, including a June 21 story about mysterious flood of sell orders that had driven stocks to their lowest prices since 1917, and a May 1922 article about a merger between Lackawanna Steel Company and Bethlehem Steel Company.
+Kase's earliest by-lines involved the financial markets, including a June 21 story about mysterious flood of sell orders that had driven stocks to their lowest prices since 1917, and a May 1922 article about a merger between Lackawanna Steel Company and Bethlehem Steel.

 In 1922, Kase began writing feature stories.
 In February 1922, newspapers across the country published his feature story about plans by Will Hays and others to build a model community on Long Island to lure motion picture production away from scandal-ridden Hollywood.
 Four months later, Kase's feature story about jazz culture and flappers received wide coverage.
 The story opened with the following provocative quote from psychologist Andre Tridon: "Jazz should be our national pastime: the flapper, God bless her, is the hope of the modern world.
 The article went on to quote Tridon suggesting that jazz should be encouraged as a means to satisfy man's "gorilla instincts":

 Jazz should be encouraged.
 It is the modern saturnalia which allows us to satisfy our gorilla instincts in a ball room in a perfectly nice, decent, orderly and open manner.
 It is an excellent substitute for alcohol.
 There is not enough fun in our present world ...

 In December 1922, Kase wrote a feature about a new form of armament developed by racing driver and engineer J. Walter Christie, which Kase described as a combination of a battleship, fort and tank that had been tested in the Hudson River and was "expected to revolutionize modern warfare."
 In January 1923, he wrote a pieces about a painting by Antonio da Correggio, missing since the 15th Century, that had been discovered in Brooklyn.
 His moving feature from February 1923 about the death of a 17-year-old boy from Manhattan's Lower East Side was also published in Hearst newspapers across the country:

 The bustle of the East Side has slightly slowed, the shrill cry of pushcart peddlers is a bit subdued, while on the teeming block of Eldridge street, in the heart of the Ghetto, there is deep mourning.
 Sammy Rathet is dead.
 Sammy was only seventeen years old – but a good boy.
 That was admitted by the white-haired patriarchs who hobble about with canes while their long beards sway to the vagaries of the wind.